 Saskatchewan, Alberta + Manitoba churches

-Things change and small farms became large farms, kids are bused to schools in a large town so schoolhouses closed and religion is not as prominent.
+Things change and small farms became large farms, kids are bused to schools in large towns so schoolhouses closed and religion is not as prominent.
 Congregations dwindled so congregations usually moved to a church in town.
-It’s easier to get places these days with cars vs travelling by foot or horse.
+It’s easier to get places these days with cars vs traveling by foot or horse.

 With all these things changing it meant that there are many churches in rural Saskatchewan without regular services.
 Churches may be abandoned, still active, a historic site, or used a couple of times a year for a special occasion.
 The most common denominations we visit include Roman Catholic, Orthodox, Lutheran, Anglican, United, and Presbyterian but we have also seen Russian, Romanian, Hungarian, Polish Jewish, and others.
 For Ukrainian Catholic and Ukrainian Orthodox churches visit the “Ukrainian Church Project” page.